RajMaity/Flask_Login_Page/README.md

 Password Storage: Currently, passwords are stored in plain text.
 For production apps, always use a library like Werkzeug or Bcrypt to hash passwords.

-👤 Author
-Raj Maity

-GitHub: @RajMaity

-Future Enhancements
+### Future Enhancements
-[ ] Add SQLite/PostgreSQL database support for permanent storage.
+Add SQLite/PostgreSQL database support for permanent storage.

-[ ] Implement Password Hashing for security.
+Implement Password Hashing for security.

-[ ] Add CSS styling (Bootstrap) to the HTML templates.
+Add CSS styling (Bootstrap) to the HTML templates.